rsmith-nl/repotools/README.rst

-Scripts for interacting with FreeBSD package repositories
+Scripts for maintaining with FreeBSD package repositories
 #########################################################

 :date: 2022-10-15
 :tags: FreeBSD
 :author: Roland Smith

 ..
-Last modified: 2024-07-25T10:26:35+0200
+Last modified: 2024-07-25T12:47:57+0200
 .. vim:spelllang=en

 For updating several machines to a new version of FreeBSD I wanted to download